 Some theists argue that the reason there is suffering and pain is because of human free will.
 That we imperfect humans make imperfect choices.
 This reasoning must have seemed natural to pre-literate humankind in the days before we understood scientifically what the causes of natural disasters were.
 Natural disasters such as floods and volcanoes are caused by geological and physical processes, such as the movement of tectonic plates.
 Such things are far beyond the influence of human free will.
 Not only that, but natural disasters effect human beings indiscriminately - unborn babies lay amongst the victims, and have had no chance to exercise their free will.
 Animals and humans alike suffer as a result of natural evil.
 Such things have occurred for all of Earth's history.
 For example, the ten most catastrophic natural disasters caused by asteroid impacts all occurred before mankind was around1 and each one resulted in a massive loss of animal life, undoubtedly involving much animal suffering.
 Not only that, but the Moon, Mars and most other planets and large moons are covered in craters too.
 The entire universe has always been steeped in large-scale destruction and violence, right from the beginning.
 It is not true that such natural disasters have anything to do with mankind's endeavours.
 There is no 'good' design behind it all, and the existence of universal natural evil and indiscriminate suffering indicates that there is no good god.

-Natural disasters and disease effect people and animals indiscriminately, and the workings of the Earth itself results in cataclysms and disasters which have predated humanity, and will outlive (and eventually wipe out) humanity.
+Natural disasters and disease effect people and animals indiscriminately.
+The workings of the Earth itself result in cataclysms and disasters which have predated humanity.
+248 million years ago, 95% of all animal species were wiped out, at the end of the Permian Era in a shocking case of mass extinction caused by some random stellar event: five such episodes have occurred in Earth's history6.It only a matter of time before another such event wipes out humanity too.
 This is not an indication that there is a good-natured supremely intelligent God, and it seems that there is no such thing as divine justice.

 In a moment of irony that goes a little too far, the author of some verses in Genesis 6:13 is found to be quoting God itself as God attempts to justify the global flood that wipes out all life on Earth.
 God says "the end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth".
 As God designed the universe to be full of violent physical events, and designed the food chain so that animals have to fight each other with much violence in order to eat each other, then God wouldn't then be surprised to find that the Earth, like the rest of the universe, is full of violence. you'd expect God, apparently being all-knowing, would have known that that was going to happen!
 Biblical justifications for violence make very little sense, even to the point of being condescending.